Celine Helgemo

 Celine Solemsløkk Helgemo (born 31 August 1995) is a Norwegian singer and songwriter.
-She won a Norwegian song competition for kids MGPjr 2007 with her song "Bæstevænna" (translated as best friends) when she was 12 years old, and has released a platinum-certified album.
+She won a Norwegian song competition for kids MGPjr 2007 with her song "Bæstevænna" (translated as best friends) when she was 12 years old and has released a platinum-certified album.

-Helgemo comes from Orkdal, near Trondheim.
+Helgemo comes from Orkdal Municipality, near Trondheim.
 She goes to a local dance school, takes singing lessons and has performed in local plays with her friend.
 Helgemo likes to compose songs, and her winning song in MGP Nordic is about her best friend Astrid Smeplass.